stephanGarland/genSQL/README.md

 * Generated datetimes are in UTC, i.e. no DST events exist.
 If you remove the query to set the session's timezone, you may have a bad time.
 * This uses a C library to perform random shuffles.
 There are no external libraries, so as long as you have a reasonably new compiler, `make` should work for you.
 * `--force` and `--drop-table` have warnings for a reason.
 If you run a query with `DROP TABLE IF EXISTS`, please be sure of what you're doing.
 * `--random` allows for TEXT and JSON columns to have varying amounts of length, which may or may not matter to you.
 It will cause a ~10% slowdown.
 If not selected, a deterministic 20% of the rows in these columns will have a longer length than the rest.
-If this also bothers you, change DEFAULT_VARYING_LENGTH to `False`.
+If this also bothers you, use `--fixed-length`.
 * `--generate-dates` takes practically the same amount of time, or slightly longer, than just having them generated on-demand.
 It's useful if you want to have the same set of datetimes for a series of tables, although their actual ordering for row generation will remain random.
 * Any column with `id` in its name will by default be assumed to be an integer type, and will have integers generated for it.
 You can provide hints to disable this, or to enable it for columns without `id` in their names, by using `is_id: {true, false}` in your schema.
 * To have an empty JSON array be set as the default value for a JSON column, use the default value `array()`.